openequella/openequella.github.io/guides/GlossaryOfTerms.md

 Text box that displays information about a selected object.
 Metadata may be entered or displayed through a status pane.

 **Studywiz™** -
-Third-party system that can be integrated with EQUELLA to deliver online content.
+Third-party system that can be integrated with openEQUELLA to deliver online content.
 Often referred to as an LMS, CMS or VLE.

 **Submit** - See Publish.